mattray/spiceweasel/README.md

 # Description #

-Spiceweasel is a command-line tool for batch loading Chef infrastructure from a file.
+Spiceweasel is a command-line tool for batch loading Chef infrastructure.
 It provides a simple syntax in Ruby, JSON or YAML for describing and deploying infrastructure in order with the Chef command-line tool `knife`.
 This manifest may be bundled with a Chef repository to deploy the infrastructure contained within the repository and validate that the components listed are all present.
+The manifest may also be extracted from an existing repository.

 The `examples` directory provides example manifests based on the Quick Starts provided at http://help.opscode.com/kb/otherhelp.
 The https://github.com/mattray/vbacd-repo provides a working example for bootstrapping a Chef repository with Spiceweasel.